Managing Audacity Projects

 To export as MP3, don't forget to add the LAME MP3 library to your computer.
 Add the FFmpeg library to your computer to export to AAC or WMA which are used in iTunes and Windows Media Player respectively.

-Moving Audacity projects can be tricky due to their complex structure as described above.
-Any project can be moved on the same computer by making a copy of the project with thecommand.
+Moving or renaming Audacity projects can be tricky due to their complex structure as described above.
+Any project can be moved on the same computer, or renamed, by making a copy of the project with thecommand.

 |Sending somebody just an AUP file does not send them an Audacity project - to do that you would need to send the folder with the data files too.|